Warlocks have a reputation for being dark, brooding, and maybe just a little crazy for dealing with the beings that they do.

 As a quick technical note to be aware of, Radiant Soul’s damage boost applies to ONE target.

-So if Wall of Fire or Flame Strike, for example, are hitting multiple enemies, the extra damage is only applying to one of them.
+So if Wall of Fire or Flame Strike, for example, is hitting multiple enemies, the extra damage is only applied to one of them.
 In the case of Flame Strike, you get to choose whether the radiant or fire damage gets the boost.

 Celestial Resilience (Level 10)